stiftelsen-effekt/.github/profile/readme.md

 > It's preferable that your google cloud account is the same as your EA Norway google account, if you have one (i.e. an account with a @effektivaltruisme.no email).

 The next step is to download the google gloud sdk to authorize the client locally.
 The google cloud sdk is a comprehensive command line tool for interacting with google cloud services.
 For our purposes, we only need to initialize it to authorize a connection to the database.
-When prompted for a project when initializing, select `hidden-display-243419`.
+If prompted for a project when initializing, you may ignore this.
+It is *not* nescesarry to select a project.
 Follow googles [quickstart guide](https://cloud.google.com/sdk/docs/quickstart) to get up and running.

 After you have succesfully initialized the sdk with the `gcloud init` command, you should be able to run `gcloud config list` to confirm that it's configured correctly.
+It should look something like this, but note that no project needs to be selected.

 <img src="https://github.com/stiftelsen-effekt/.github/blob/main/profile/gcloud_config.png" width="500" />